 This tutorial requires you to have the following data, access, and systems.

 5 to 20 hosts: Bare-metal servers or virtual machines (VMs) in your data center or a public cloud.
 They can be running Windows or Linux.

 Installed packages: The hosts must have the required packages installed.

 Development or test applications: The hosts need to have running applications that are generating traffic data.
 A distributed application is recommended.

-Internet HTTPS access over TCP port 443: Illumio ASP needs an outward communication connection for HTTPS using TCP port 443.
+Internet HTTPS access over TCP port 443: Illumio Core needs an outward communication connection for HTTPS using TCP port 443.